-- 1. Safety plan submitted and approved. - 2.
+- 1. Safety plan submitted and approved.
+Safety plan should address issues of excavation, crane lifts, hot work and other construction hazards that may apply to their work. - 2.
 Schedule of Values and Construction Schedule submitted and approved. - 3.
 Review Contractor's plan for mobilizing on site, including phasing, timing elements, crane operations, dumpster locations, gang box locations, deliveries, parking, storage of material, etc. - 4.
-The Contractor's safety plan shall be submitted to the JJC CM addressing issues of excavation, crane lifts, hot work and other construction hazards. - 5.
 Contractor check-in with Facility Services.
 The Contractor's employees are required to obtain vehicle tags and I.D. badges.
 Any ticketing by Campus Police as a result of no vehicle tag will be the responsibility of the Contractor.

-- 14. Housekeeping and Clean-up: The Contractor is primarily responsible for housekeeping in its respective work areas, and for work performed by its employees and subcontractors.
+- 14. Maintenance, Housekeeping and Clean-up: The Contractor is primarily responsible for housekeeping in its respective work areas, and for work performed by its employees and subcontractors.
 This means the Contractor's work area is required to be maintained in an orderly, safe and productive condition at all times. - A. Accumulation of combustibles, flammable liquids, chemical products, tools not in use, trash and/or refuse is not acceptable and will not be allowed. - B. Parking, staging and storage of materials and equipment shall be confined to designated areas only. - C. When a Contractor's work material may be dislodged by wind and could create a hazard when left in an open area, it shall be secured by the Contractor. - D. The Contractor will police its work area(s) at the end of the shift and leave the area in a condition that is acceptable to the JJC CM. - E. In the event that housekeeping in a Contractor's work area is found to be in an unacceptable condition by the JJC CM, the CM will give notice once verbally to the Contractor's on-site supervisor or foreman.
 If the deficiency is not corrected in a timely manner (and no later than the end of the day's work shift), the JJC Facility Services Department may make provisions for clean-up (which may or may not be done by outside services), and fully back charged to the Contractor.
-The Contractor will be liable for all costs associated with clean-up at a minimum rate of \$100/man hour plus materials. - F. The Contractor shall provide and install safety fencing or barricades around areas requiring protecting (including but not limited to trees, plantings, etc.).
+The Contractor will be liable for all costs associated with clean-up at a minimum rate of \$125/man hour plus materials. - F. The Contractor shall provide and install safety fencing or barricades around areas requiring protecting (including but not limited to trees, plantings, etc.).
 This includes installing cyclone fencing for outdoor projects to prevent anyone from entering the construction zone. - G. The Contractor will be responsible for daily cleaning of mud off roadways where required, or caused by this Contractor. - H. The Contractor will provide tree protection and install silt fencing when working in areas that such protection or erosion control is required. - I. The Contractor will provide berms around storm drains to prevent mud run-off from entering the lake.